 Introduction: Plate tectonics has been regarded as a scientific revolution.
 If so one might argue that it is incomplete.
 While we have a detailed understanding of how the plates behave, the relationship between plate motions and convection in the mantle is still vigorously debated.
 This is evident in the ongoing discussion about mantle plumes and hot spot trails.
-New information from seismic tomography and compute modeling capacities promise to provide insight in the near future.
+New information from seismic tomography and computer modeling provides new insights.
 As we expand our knowledge in science we also expand the boundaries of the unknown.
-Convection is also a fundamentally important process that controls much of the dynamics of atmospheric, ocean, mantle and outer core systems, and thus well worth understanding better.
+Convection is a fundamentally important process that controls much of the dynamics of atmospheric, ocean, mantle and outer core systems, and thus well worth understanding better.

 Two basic simple end-member models

 in the mantle raft the overlying plates around.
 Traction stresses

 at the base of the plates would be critical.
 This could be akin to sea ice being moved by underlying currents in the sea water.

 move due to internal body forces, and influence the shallow convection

 current pattern in the mantle driven by other processes.